 The finished project added 13100m2 net and 16400m2 gross area of floor space for an additional embodied carbon of 6400tC02e a number achieved through active use of cement replacement3.
 70% GGBS for most elements).
 This gives a carbon footprint per unit of additional area of 360kgC02e/m2.

 This isn’t a dramatically low figure but it is sparingly low considering the significance of the amount of strengthening work carried out.
 The figure highlights the significant benefits of reuse.
 By retaining and extending the existing structure of the Triton Square, 35,000t of concrete and 1900t of reinforcing steel were saved from demolition.
 The extension brought the total floor area to (32100m2 net and 47200m2 gross).
 The carbon footprint is then 136kgC02e/m2 achieving a SCOOR A rating.
-This compares very favourably with the ‘current practice’ benchmark value of 350kgCO2e/m2, as well as meeting the International Panel on Climate Change’s 2030 carbon budget target, set out in the article introducing the SCORS scheme2.
+This compares very favorably with the ‘current practice’ benchmark value of 350kgCO2e/m2, as well as meeting the International Panel on Climate Change’s 2030 carbon budget target, set out in the article introducing the SCORS scheme2.

 In summary and to conclude, the Triton Square is a building with sustainability at its core, the reuse of the existing building showcases the potential value that can be realized from reusing and refurbishing an existing building rather than demolish it.
 Not only are we able to produce environmentally efficient buildings, minimize embodied carbon, thereby reducing the effects of climate change but we’re also able to produce cost efficient structural solutions